Alpentech Resume - 40th Year Qualifications

 1984/85 Priest Lake, preliminary master plan, CWS Consultants, CA

-1975-78 Bear Lake West, ski area master plan, engineering, Fish Haven, ID
+1975-78 Bear Lake West, ski area master planning-engineering, Fish Haven, ID

 1977 Ruby's, mountain planning, Elko Fair and Recreation Board, Elko, NV

-1972-88 Seven Peaks (Heritage) Mountain Resort, planning/ engineering, Provo, UT
+7-Peaks (Heritage) Mountain Resort, planning-engineering, Provo, UT

 1975/76 Galena, master planning, Jim Luescher (Redfield Lease), Reno, NV

-1974/75 Tent Mountain, master plan, engineering Land McCulloch, Elko, NV
+1974/75 Tent Mountain, master planning, Land McCulloch, Elko, NV

-1972/73 LaSal, Four Corners Regional Commission, Moab, UT
+1972/73 LaSal 4-Corners Regional Commission, development study, Moab, UT

 1972/73 Big Wood, ski hill study, Mr. Bob Kress, Sun Valley, ID